 This is part of the Cute Gay Romance series, which is a series of stand-alone stories, by Clyde Andrews.
-Cute, Gay and Romance definitely describe this novella and, honestly, I can only call it dorkably adorable.
+Cute, Gay and Romance definitely describes this novella and, honestly, I can only call it dorkably adorable.
 Okay, not really.
 But I’ll get to that.
 For the most part, though, it was dorkably adorable.

 The main character, Luke, is genderfluid and is sometimes okay with the male anatomy, sometimes not, which is very true for many fluid people.
-And because I can’t really use a correct pronoun for the character, I will use none for the character for rest of the review.
+And because I can’t really use a correct pronoun for the character, I will use none for the character for the rest of the review.
 I liked how the fluidity was described and also the indicator of what the gender of the day would be.

-It did surprise me at what point the fluidity came up and I just couldn’t understand how Sawyer’s parents guessed the main character was fluid.
-But for the former, I did something similar in my own web novel which surprised someone reading it, so I guess I shouldn’t be too surprised.
+It did surprise me at what point the fluidity came up, and I just couldn’t understand how Sawyer’s parents guessed the main character was fluid.
+But for the former, I did something similar in my own webnovel, which surprised someone reading it, so I guess I shouldn’t be too surprised.
 And, I guess, to some extent I was bothered by characters seemingly assume fluidity, but because the story’s short, I suppose there’s not much space to truly expand on that.
 I don’t necessarily mean like “are your fluid?” kinda thing but “I kinda knew” thing.
 Maybe my agenderfluid butt just doesn’t get it.